The success of Porsche's IPO launch gave much-needed encouragement for other brands, such as Lamborghini, to take the risk of going public.

 That said, investing in Volkswagen is technically investing in Lamborghini.
 The current share price of Volkswagen is around 137.38 euros (145.13 dollars).

 Volkswagen is a pretty big brand that owns a high number of various automakers and brands.
 All of the following businesses fall under the Volkswagen Group:

-Since it may take some time before Lamborghini goes public, it's best to monitor the current market and look for any upcoming Lamborghini stocks.
+Since it may take some time before Lamborghini shares become available, it's best to monitor the current market and look for any upcoming Lamborghini stock.

 According to figures given by Adwired, Lamborghini had a valuation of around 298 million dollars on January 1st of this year.
 So, if the premium carmaker decides to go public, many investors would surely want to get a piece of that action.

 If given the option to invest, investors would be confident that their portfolio would include a solid business capable of making a lot of profit.